A-acuto/IQBlade_classification/README.md

 Cleaned the issue with empty url or introduction and the creation of list of list items for the decision matrix and classification

 # Required packages:
+Added a requirement.txt from pip with packages versions.
 * os
 * Numpy
 * Pandas